Prajakta08/Riyaaz/README.md

 # Riyaaz
-Android application for classical singers riyazz.
+Android application for classical singers for riyazz, which will play all the instruments tabla, tanpura simultaneously.